mitchiemt11/trailers-trove/README.md

 # Trailers Trove

-Welcome to Trailers Trove, an app designed to provide users with access to the latest and most exciting movie trailers.
+Trailers Trove is an app designed to provide users with access to the latest and most exciting movie trailers.
 With Trailers Trove, you can explore and enjoy a diverse range of movie previews right at your fingertips.

 ## Preview